-This West Hollywood residence is located in the hills above Sunset Boulevard with 180 degree views of Hollywood, Beverly Hills and Brentwood below.
+This residence is located in the Hollywood Hills above Sunset Boulevard with 180 degree views of Hollywood, Beverly Hills and Brentwood below.
 The goal of this extensive remodel and addition was to capitalize on the spectacular views and thereby maximize the natural light throughout the two-story home.
 To achieve this, the home was re-oriented West, with the sun-soaked master bedroom facing South, overlooking the backyard pool area and the Wilshire corridor beyond.

 The owner, a frequent traveler to South East Asia, desired a look that fused an Asian expression with a modern contemporary aesthetic.
 The approach was to incorporate rich natural materials, indoor-outdoor living and create dedicated areas to display the owners vast collection of artifacts.
 The exterior of the home is enveloped in red mangaris exterior wood cladding; indoor and outdoor spaces flow into one another through retractable doors, full height glass walls, and harmonized materials.
 Artifacts are peppered throughout in display nooks, on axis, and as focal points.